Yichen727/Football_Analysis_System-YOLOv11/README.md

-# Football Analyze System bases on YOLOv11
+# Football Analysis System based on YOLOv11

-This project develops an AI-driven Football Analysis System using the YOLOv11 model to detect players, referees, and the ball in real time.
+This project develops an AI-driven Football Analysis System using the YOLOv11 model to detect players, referee, and the ball in real time.
 With an integrated GUI, it makes football analytics more accessible and practical.

 ## 📁 Dataset
 The self-annotated dataset used for training and evaluation is available for download via Google Drive: